-As the report highlights, in the course of the ongoing infringement procedure, from the very beginning the Hungarian Government actively conducted dialogues with the Commission.
+As the reasoned proposal highlights, in the course of the ongoing infringement procedure, from the very beginning the Hungarian Government actively conducted dialogues with the Commission.
 During these dialogues impartial, evidence-based and cooperative approach was ensured on both sides and as a result thereof Hungary by virtue of the principle of sincere cooperation amended its legislation and took actions in order to ensure compliance with its legal obligations.

-In 2017 the Commission acknowledged that with the adaption of the legislative changes the Commission's criticisms with regard to the legal environment have been addressed.
+In 2017 the Commission acknowledged that with the adoption of the legislative changes the Commission's criticisms with regard to the legal environment have been properly addressed.
+The Budapest Regional Court ordered the desegregation of certain schools in 2019 February, which proves the application of legal amendments.
+According to the court's decision, desegregation plans have been prepared, implementation is in progress with complex assistance (see below).